The Graduate School

 The dissertation committee is appointed as soon as possible after the examination has been passed and a dissertation topic approved.
 The committee should be appointed at least one month before the dissertation defense.
-The Appointment of Dissertation Committee form, available on the Graduate School Website, is used to establish the dissertation committee.
+The Appointment or Change of Qualifying Exam or Dissertation Committee form, available on the Graduate School Website, is used to establish the dissertation committee.
 The form requires the signatures of each member of the committee, the department chair or program director, and dean or dean’s designate.
-The completed form is filed in the student’s home department.
+The completed form is filed in the student’s home department or program.

 The dissertation committee is composed of at least three members, although additional members may be included at the student’s and committee chair’s discretion.
 The committee chair and at least one additional member must have an appointment in the student’s program.
-The committee chair must be from the student’s home department.
-Faculty eligible to serve as committee members include tenured and tenure track faculty, and non-tenure track faculty of outstanding stature who have a documented record of exceptional expertise and superior achievement in a field relevant to the dissertation and have been approved by the dean of the school.
+Two committee members must be from the home program, at least one of whom must be tenured.
+Faculty eligible to serve as committee chairs and members include tenured and tenure track faculty, and non-tenure track faculty of outstanding stature who have a documented record of exceptional expertise and superior achievement in a field relevant to the dissertation and have been approved by the dean of the school.
 At least two members of the committee must be tenured or tenure track.
 Visiting faculty may not serve on dissertation committees.
 The vice provost for graduate programs is an ex officio member of all dissertation committees.

-Special permission for a member of the non-tenure track faculty to serve as chair of a Ph.D. student’s dissertation committee may be granted by the dean of the degree program or his or her nominee, on an individual case basis upon the written request of the department chair.
-The request must establish that the person has an appointment in the student’s program and that s/he is of outstanding stature and has a documented record of exceptional expertise and superior achievement in a field relevant to the dissertation.
+Special permission for a member of the non-tenure track faculty to serve as chair of a Ph.D. student’s dissertation committee may be granted by the dean of the degree program or his or her nominee, on an individual case basis upon the written request of the department or program chair.
+The request must establish that the person has an appointment in the student’s program and that she or he is of outstanding stature and has a documented record of exceptional expertise and superior achievement in a field relevant to the dissertation.

 Final Approval of the Dissertation

-After the dissertation defense has been completed and after the committee determines that no further changes are required of the dissertation manuscript, each member certifies on the Final Approval of the Dissertation that: (1) the defense was appropriately rigorous; (2) the student’s dissertation makes an original and substantial contribution to its field of study; and (3) the defense process was fair and in keeping with USC’s academic and ethical standards.
-The Final Approval of the Dissertation is available on the Graduate School Website, and it should be submitted to the Graduate School when it has been completed.
+After the dissertation defense has been completed and after the committee determines that no further changes are required of the dissertation manuscript, each member certifies on the Approval to Submit Defended and Final Copy of Doctoral Dissertation that: (1) the defense was appropriately rigorous; (2) the student’s dissertation makes an original and substantial contribution to its field of study; and (3) the defense process was fair and in keeping with USC’s academic and ethical standards.
+The Approval to Submit Defended and Final Copy of Doctoral Dissertation is available on the Graduate School Website, and it should be submitted to the Graduate School when it has been completed.